bisoh/Petroineos_test/Readme.md

 - When the services runs to do the trading/aggregation, the identifier for the run is `DateTime.Now`

 ---

+## How to run

+Run the service and it should generate a file every 2 seconds.
+Interval is short so its easier to test.

+_**I have changed the file name to include seconds because it will generate multiple files/minute**_

+Change the config called `exportFileLocation` to change the location.
+Empty value will drop it in the "PetroineosService" folder.

+---
 ## Improvements

 - replace the DateTime.Now with an abstraction so you can test it the correct date is being passed in the manager